mrjain/first-node-app/README.md

 This is a very simple "Hello World" Node.js app that uses the Express framework, Docker and AWS Fargate.

-### What am I going to learn?
+### What You Will learn?
-- How to create a Node.js application with Express
+- How to create a simple Node.js application with Express
-- Run the Node app locally
+- Run the Node.js app locally
-- Build the Docker image and run it locally as a Docker container
+- Build the Docker image and run the container locally
-- Push the docker image to Amazon ECR (Elastic Container Registry)
+- Push the docker image to Amazon ECR (EC2 Container Registry)
-- Use Amazon Fargate to run the container
+- Use Amazon Fargate to run the container on AWS

-### Requirements
+### Pre-Requirements
+First you will install Node.js and npm, this tutorial assumes you are using the MacOS:
 - Node.js - https://nodejs.org/en/download/
-- npm - comes with Node.js
+- npm (Node Package Manager) - comes with Node.js

-- Express - we will install below
+Docker Community Edition (CE) will be installed to build the container and run it locally
 - Docker - https://hub.docker.com/signup

+AWS CLI to push the Docker image to AWS ECR
 - AWS CLI - https://aws.amazon.com/cli/

 ## Building the project's folder structure and installing the project's dependencies